Writer-authored Spark

 What readers are doing around this Spark

-Story requests turn this story-to-story connection into clear starts for writers.
-Reading discussions stay with the connection.
-Commons threads keep practical reader context visible.
-Salons give the Spark a hosted occasion.
+Requests give writers a clear start.
+Discussions stay with the connection.
+Commons threads keep practical context visible.
+Hosted occasions give the Spark a focused setting.

 Story requests